myxor/TierScooterAnalysis/README.md

-# TierScooterAnalysis
+# Some basic stuff for collecting and analysing data from the TIER scooters 🛴

-It stores the geopositions, battery level, state and some other information of every [TIER](https://tier.app) scooter inside Paderborn (can be changed) into a sqlite3 database.
+It stores the geopositions, battery level, state and some other information of every [TIER](https://tier.app) scooter inside Paderborn (the region can be changed ofcourse) into a local sqlite3 database.
-It currently provides a basic nodejs RESTful API and two HTML pages to see the stored data.
+It currently provides a basic nodejs RESTful API and two HTML pages to visualize the stored data.

 ## Screenshots

+Here are some screenshots so you can see how it looks right now.

 ### Heatmap of all geopositions